Professor Richard Wiseman is a Psychologist, Broadcaster, Keynote Business Speaker and Author.

 Richard Wiseman’s research has been reported in over 40 academic journal articles, including those In Nature, Science and Psychological Bulletin.

-In addition, he has co-authored 6 books and presented over 50 papers at both national and international conferences.
+In addition, he has co-authored a number of books and presented over 50 papers at both national and international conferences.

 Prof. Wiseman has given invited addresses at The Royal Society, The Royal Television Society, The Royal Statistical Society, The Royal Society for the Arts and The Royal Institution.

 Feature articles about this work have appeared in various newspapers, including The Times, The Daily Telegraph, The Independent and The Guardian.
-He has recently completed a documentary about The Psychology of Luck for BBC1, and an international documentary on The Science of Humour for the Canadian Broadcasting Company.
-More recently chosen to appear in an international advertising campaign for Volvo.
+He completed a documentary about The Psychology of Luck for BBC1, and an international documentary on The Science of Humour for the Canadian Broadcasting Company.

 A survey by The Times Higher Education Supplement revealed that he was ‘the psychologist most frequently quoted by the British media’.